Pioreactor/docs.pioreactor/developer_guide/03-Automations/02-Writing new automations.md

     dc.block_until_disconnected()

 ```
 This uses the dosing controller class, `DosingController`, which controls which dosing automation is running.
-By using `DosingAutomationContrib`, our new `NaiveTurbidostat` class is automatically discovered by `DosingController` and referenced by the `automation_name` we chose, `naive_turbidostat`.
+By using `DosingAutomationJobContrib`, our new `NaiveTurbidostat` class is automatically discovered by `DosingController` and referenced by the `automation_name` we chose, `naive_turbidostat`.

 :::info
 If you have Pioreactor installed locally, you can save this file on your system.
 Otherwise, you can create this file on your Pioreactor's Raspberry Pi: after accessing the Raspberry Pi's command line, typing `nano naive_turbidostat.py`, and pasting in the code above.